sarahallali/Privatelink_privateendpoint/README.md

-Practice service endpoint, private link service and private endpoint
+In this demo you will learn and practice service endpoint, private link service and private endpoint.

 In this demo steps you will practice to :